 - Sprinkle the reserved cauliflower bits onto the baking sheet.

 - Return the baking sheet to the oven.
-Let the cauliflower roast for 10-20 minutes longer till tender.
+Let the cauliflower roast for 10-20 minutes longer until tender.
 When it's ready you will be able to pierce it easily with a fork.

 - The flat surfaces should be nicely caramelized at this point.